jfude/CarND-Traffic-Sign-Classifier-Project-UD/TSC_WriteUp.md

 The basic Lenet architecture was used for the model, with dropout included on the fully connected layers.
 The Adam optimizer was used for computing and applying gradients.
 I found that using a slightly smaller batch size (100) than the Lenet architecture default (128), and slightly smaller learning rate produced the best results.
-It was found that only 8 epochs is necessary to get a validation accuracy that well clears the 93% threshold.
+It was found that 7-10 epochs was necessary to get a validation accuracy that well clears the 93% threshold.

 ### Solution Approach